 When does my license expire?

-Current licenses expire at midnight, Eastern Time, on May 31, 2019.
+Current licenses expire at midnight, Eastern Time, on May 31 of odd-numbered years.

 When can I renew my license?

-A reminder will be mailed to your mailing address on file when it is time to renew.
+The Florida Board of Respiratory Care (FBRC) will send a reminder to your mailing address on file when it is time to renew.
 However, it is ultimately the responsibility of the practitioner to ensure the license is renewed.

 How do I renew my license?

 You may renew online by credit or debit card.
-You can now also renew online, print a copy of your applications summary and mail it with your cashier’s check or money order to:
+You can also renew online, print a copy of your applications summary, and mail it with your cashier’s check or money order.

 How many CEUs does Florida require?